Bzver/DLC-Toolkit/README.md

 This script is designed to fill in missing keypoints (NaN values) in SLEAP HDF5 files.
 It can duplicate and extend keypoints based on two main schemes:
 - **Tail Extension:** Extends keypoints along a body vector (e.g., from head to tail) to fill in missing tail points.
 If a head-to-tail vector is not provided, it uses a random direction.
 - **Limb Extension:** Extends keypoints from a source point using a small random vector, useful for filling in missing limb points.

-This is particularly useful for pre-processing SLEAP data to ensure complete keypoint sets.

 **Inputs:**
 - **SLEAP File (`.slp`):** The SLEAP HDF5 file containing the keypoint data to be processed.